claudegel/sinope-130/README.md

 ## Prerequisite
 You need to connect your devices to a GT130 web gateway and add them in your Neviweb portal before being able to interact with them within Home Assistant.
 Please refer to the instructions manual of your device or visit [Neviweb support](https://www.sinopetech.com/blog/support-cat/plateforme-nevi-web/).

-For Wi-Fi thermostats you need to connect your devices to Neviweb and add them in the same network then the GT130 zigbee devices.
+For Wi-Fi thermostats you need to connect your devices to Neviweb and add them in the same network then the GT130 ZigBee devices.

-There are two custom component giving you the choice to manage your devices via the neviweb portal or directly via local zigbee gateway:
+There are two custom component giving you the choice to manage your devices via the neviweb portal or directly via local ZigBee gateway:
 - [Neviweb130](https://github.com/claudegel/sinope-130) custom component to manage your devices via neviweb portal
-- Buy a zigbee gateway like Dresden ConBee II usb dongle and manage directly your zigbee device via ZHA component.
-I'm adding support for Sinopé zigbee in zha-device-handlers.
+- Buy a ZigBee gateway like Dresden ConBee II usb dongle and manage directly your ZigBee device via ZHA component.
+I'm adding support for Sinopé ZigBee in zha-device-handlers.
 You can test new Sinopé devices quirks in [sinope-zha](https://github.com/claudegel/sinope-zha) where I put all new quirks before they are merged into zha-device-handlers.

 You need to install only one of them but both can be used at the same time on HA.
 Zigbee devices managed directly via ConBee II must be removed from Neviweb as they cannot be on two networks at the same time.